jhidding/GraphvizDotLang.jl/README.md

 - Please check the [documentation pages](https://jhidding.github.io/GraphvizDotLang.jl).
 - You will also need the extensive [documentation of Graphviz](https://graphviz.org/documentation/) itself.
+- Run `make all` to build the documentation locally and also run the examples.

 ## License
 Copyright 2022 Netherlands eScience Center, Johan Hidding.
 Licensed under Apache v2, see LICENSE